kanjielu/jeeves/README.md

 A: Jeeves is aimed to disguise itself as a normal web WeChat app.
 So we value **details**.
 Jeeves not only submits requests which are essential to login process, but also submits those are used for cross-platform status synchronization, status report and so on.
 The more details jeeves imitate, the safer your account is.
 Jeeves provides the following imitations.
 * Jeeves starts login process with requesting the login page (default as https://wx.qq.com) while most other bots skip directly to getting uuid.
 * Jeeves stores all the cookies carefully.
 It evens brings cookies in a request for getting images, which makes the request look like it's from a real browser.
-* During the login process, when the qr code is expired, jeeves will start over the whole login process to get a new qr code.
+* During the login process, when the QR code is expired, jeeves will start over the whole login process to get a new QR code.
 But in the following requests, a `refreshTimes` cookie is inserted, which indicates how many times that jeeves has started over.
 This is the way a **real** web WeChat app works.
 * Jeeves knows how to generate a random code/timestamp just as web WeChat do.
 We've studied some javascript code of web WeChat.
 * A `statusNotify` request with `StatusNotifyCode.READED` is used to notify the mobile WeChat app that all the messages in a given conversation have been read.
 Jeeves takes care of it for you.
 When you send a plain text message to a contact, jeeves would check if there're any unread messages in the conversation between you and the contact.
 If true, jeeves will first send out `statusNotify` to mark all these message read prior to the message request, which makes sense in a real world case.